NA-MIC/ProjectWeek/PW34_2020_Virtual/Projects/SlicerArduino/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Explain desing of the extension.
+1. Explain the desing of the extension.
 1. Show two different use cases.

 ## Progress and Next Steps